koelslaw/documentation/topics/nuc/nuc-configuration.md

         - `/tmp` with `10 GiB`
         - `/boot` with 1% of your total drive space
         - `/` with `50 GiB`
-        - `/swap` with about 1/2 of your total RAM
+        - `swap` with about 1/2 of your total RAM
         - `/var` with everything else
     - Click `Done`
     - Click `Accept Changes`